chrisfeller/Galvanize_Portfolio/Fraud_Detection_Case_Study/readme.md

 # Fraud Detection Case Study
-Created a web-based app, which pulls in streaming data from a live website.
+Created a web-based app, which pulls in streaming data from an e-commerce website.
 That data is then run through a Random Forest Classifier to predict whether a certain posting is fraudulent.
 The resulting prediction is saved to a MongoDB and displayed on the web-app.

 ### Business Problem
 A startup e-commerce website is trying to weed out fraudsters.
 You are tasked with developing and deploying a model to predict which posts on the website are fraudulent.
 The final product should be a web-based app, which displays predictions for newly created web postings.
 Since the data is sourced from a real company, I've not shared the dataset.